Provides a framework for the management of student conduct.

 13.2.
 Under these circumstances, the staff member will report both the incident and the action taken to the relevant senior officer as soon as practicable.

 14.1.
-In exceptional circumstances, the following executives may suspend a student immediately, where this is necessary to protect against further misconduct that poses a high risk to the safety of the student or a member of RMIT community or to RMIT property:
+The following executives may suspend a student immediately, where this is necessary to protect against further misconduct that poses a high risk to the safety of the student or a member of RMIT community or to RMIT property:

 14.2.
 The nominated executive staff under provision 14.1:

-14.2.1. are not required to have the matter heard under this policy before making the decision, and
+a) are not required to have the matter heard under this policy before making the decision

 14.3.
 The decision is final and continues to operate until the period of suspension expires, or the suspension is revoked or varied by the staff member holding the executive position that suspended the student.